Table of Contents

 If you ask me about my dream destination in India, I would say it is Leh and Ladakh as of now.
 Obviously, this tour has to have only two travellers- my boyfriend and I. I have been to several places with my parents and I don’t think they are now strong enough to ‘explore’ places rather than having an ‘arranged tour’.
 I want someone who has similar thoughts on travelling and who would give me the perfect company.
 An ideal journey is nothing without the ideal travellers.

-The journey would begin from choosing the desired Airlines and booking flight tickets.
+The journey would begin by choosing the desired Airlines and booking flight tickets.
 Next, we would plan our days or adventures in regard to the time we would have there.
 Firstly, we would invest our time more in exploring the neglected and unexplored places and then later we will try to indulge in some touristic traditions.

 The only way you can perceive the true beauty of a place is through its natives and the food it offers.
 So, we would spend time with the locals and try to know their perspectives on exploring their own place.
 Trying local food is also on the list.
 No yatra is complete without tasting the local delicacies.